 A little bit about me…

-I graduated from the Philosophical School of the University of Ioannina in Greece with a Bachelor’s and Master’s degree in History.
-In 2000 having a developing interest in emerging technologies and their integration into education, I came to the United States and entered the M.S. program in Educational Technology at Iona College.
-I received my Master’s degree in 2002, and I was honored with the “Departmental Award for Excellence in Educational Technology”.
+I graduated from the University of Ioannina in Greece with a bachelor’s and master’s degree in history.
+In 2000, having a developing interest in emerging technologies and their integration into education, I came to the United States and entered the M.S. program in Educational Technology at Iona College.
+I received my Master’s degree in 2002, and I was honored with the “Departmental Award for Excellence in Educational Technology.”.

-Based on my academic performance and the recommendation of the faculty of the Computer Science Department, I was hired as an adjunct instructor (September 2002).
-After one year of teaching both graduate and undergraduate classes, I was given a full-time appointment as a Visiting Instructor in 2003.
+Based on my academic performance and the recommendation of the faculty of the Computer Science Department, I was hired as an adjunct instructor in September 2002.
+After one year of teaching both graduate and undergraduate classes, I was given a full-time appointment as a visiting instructor in 2003.

-In August 2021, I took on a new role as Director of the Holy Trinity Greek Afternoon School.
-I also began teaching at the Greek American Institute of New York and started an online Doctoral in Educational Technology at Boise State University.
-This marks the beginning of an exciting new phase in my educational and professional journey.
+Simultaneously, in the fall of 2021, I started an online Doctoral program in Educational Technology at Boise State University, marking the beginning of an exciting new phase in my educational and professional journey.

 Educational Philosophy